TechSourcer/Recruiting-Stuff/README.md

 In the following sections you will find everything what you need for sourcing.

 Note: The usage of any of these resources are at your ownrisk.
 Hence I am not responsible for your safety / compliance / relationship or anything else.
+Just for education / demonstration purposes

 ## 🔎 Search Tools